primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 **Rows and Columns**: Group your data by row and by column by selecting one or multiple fields from a dropdown menu.
 The options in the menu depend on the type of record and module you selected above.
 For instance, if you selected Case records, you will only see the fields that would appear on a Case record form, as opposed to an Incident record.

+It is possible to select more than one attribute per row or column, for further subdivision of data.
+Then the first item you choose in each field will be the outer grouping layer, with each successive item acting as a sub-categorization.

 ![](img/v2/reports-groupings.png)

 In the example below, the rows are divided by sex and the columns by marital status.
-It is also possible to select more than one attribute per row or column, for further subdivision of data.
-In that case, the first item you choose in each field will be the outer grouping layer, with each successive item acting as a sub-categorization.

 ![](img/v2/reports-age.png)